NOTE: New users looking for instructions for how to get started recording with ModelTalker should begin at this link.

 Important Note: Be sure to fully quit Chrome before following the instructions below if you plan to use the web recorder.
 It is best to set your audio controls first, then start Chrome.

 These instructions assume you are running Windows 10; the procedure for other versions of Windows may differ in some specifics, but should be similar.
-These checks should be done at the start of EVERY recording session.
+These checks should be done at the start of EVERY recording session–you may want to print out this checklist so that you can easily refer to it every time.
 Having consistent audio settings is crucial to successful voice banking and your audio settings can get changed without you knowing it.
 Other programs that use audio, and even Windows updates can possibly result in settings changes.

 Get your computer ready